 The ancient Sumerians looked up at the sky above and had constellations to help teach and communicate directly to each other.
 These ancient peoples were not known for using the constellations in any way other than navigation.
 And this makes sense as they didn’t have GPS as we do.
 Instead, they would use the sky above at night to discern navigational direction.
 And what better way to communicate than to tell another to follow a picture in the sky.

-It wasn’t until about a millennia ago that people first started thinking that the heavenly bodies above had an effect on and played a role in our day to day lives.
+It wasn’t until about a millennia ago that people first started thinking that the heavenly bodies above affected and played a role in our day to day lives.
 And this leads me into my modern philosophy of how the zodiac works.

 How Everything Might Come To Pass

-The Sun provides an immense amount of energy, at every second of the day raining down upon our planet.
-The gravity of the Sun holds our world in its orbit, both guarding us against flying off into space and threatening us with eventual destruction.
+The Sun provides an immense amount of energy, raining down upon our planet every second of the day.
+The Sun’s gravity holds our world in its orbit, both guarding us against flying off into space and threatening us with eventual destruction.
 We know without any doubt that the Sun plays a massive and controlling role in our lives and life here on Earth.

 Now, let’s look at our tiny little Moon.
 Our Moon is just a tiny ball of rock compared to our Sun.
 And yet, it’s gravitational pull tears at our planet’s core, keeping it churning.
 And its gravity pulls our oceans, lakes, and waters.
 We call it the tides, but it is the pull of the Moon’s gravity.

-Let’s consider the immense effect of gravity of these other celestial bodies for a moment.
-It is almost unimaginable how much they affect not only everyday life, but all life on Earth.
+Let’s consider the immense effect of gravity on these other celestial bodies for a moment.
+It is almost unimaginable how much they affect not only everyday life but all life on Earth.

 The only real question remains is how the effects of the celestial bodies equate to personality archetypes of humans and how these tie together.
 Here’s where ancient mysticism comes into play.
 Over many, many years, observations were made about people who were born at particular times of the year.
 These observations have come to be the archetypes we know today and equate to the Sun sign of the zodiac.
 And without further to do, let’s jump into which breed is best for our friends, the Gemini.